 Want More Fun Facts About Powder Metallurgy?

-These are only five interesting facts about powder metals.
+These are only six interesting facts about powder metals.
 If we tried to collect them all, we’d have to write an entire book.
+(Actually, we kind of did -- it's below.)

-If you have questions about this article, sintering, or anything else powder metallurgy-related, we’re happy to be a learning resource.
+If you have questions about this article, sintering, or anything else powder metallurgy-related, check out our other learning resources.
 (We're PM Review-approved.)

-If you want to dig into more specific powder metal materials, we suggest you start with our favorite branch of materials -- soft magnetic composites.
-Click here for powder metallurgy 101 on soft magnetic composites, or, if you're feeling brave, click the button below for resources for intermediate and advanced articles.
+If you want to dig into more specific powder metal materials, we suggest you start with our favorite branch of materials -- soft magnetic composites: They may just be the key to taking your electric engine design to another level:

 (Editor's note: This article was originally published in January 2018 and was recently updated.)